Clinical Research Division, Fred Hutch

 PEARLS: Patient Experiences with Adherence and navigation Resources in Lung cancer Screening

 Dr. Triplette has studied racial disparities in coronary artery disease, chronic lung disease in HIV patients, and community-based screening for HIV and lung cancer.
 His current collaborative studies focus on lung cancer screening practices in underserved and at-risk populations.
-He is leading University of Washington/Seattle Cancer Care Alliance efforts to examine the current implementation of lung cancer screening and better understand barriers, facilitators and potential disparities in screening practices.
+He is leading Fred Hutchinson Cancer Center and University of Washington efforts to examine the current implementation of lung cancer screening and better understand barriers, facilitators and potential disparities in screening practices.
 He is part of an ongoing clinical study of biomarkers of lung-related disease and has an ongoing interest in lung cancer in special at-risk populations, including immunosuppressed patients with HIV or prior organ transplant.